 2. Toro 51585 Power Sweep Electric Leaf Blower – Best Value

-The Toro 51585 Is perfect for around the house.
+The Toro 51585 is perfect for homeowners.
 The engine is powerful, and it moves debris with ease.
-The only problem we had was that the cord lock didn’t work well, and it kept pulling out while we used it.
+The only problem was that the cord lock didn’t work well, and it kept pulling out while we used it.

 3. Husqvarna 965877502 350BT Backpack Blower – Premium Choice

 The gas-powered engine is one of the strongest on this list, but it has its problems.
-It requires continuous maintenance, and you will need to change spark plugs, etc. It can also be hard to start, especially in cold weather, and it’s not great for people with a bad back.
+It requires continuous maintenance, and you must change the spark plugs, etc. It can also be hard to start, especially in cold weather, and it’s not great for people with bad backs.
 The Husqvarna is lightweight compared to other gas-powered leaf blowers, but heavy compared to electric and battery-powered models.

 4. BLACK+DECKER LSW221 Lithium Sweeper

-The BLACK+DECKER LSW221 Lithium Sweeper Is a battery-operated leaf blower made by a company well known for durable tools and appliances.
-This model features a low noise design and can reach wind speeds of 130 MPH.
-It uses an advanced lithium-ion battery, and this is one of the rare models that comes with the battery and charger.
+The BLACK+DECKER LSW221 Lithium Sweeper Is a battery-operated leaf blower made by a company well-known for durable tools and appliances.
+This model features a low-noise design and can reach wind speeds of 130 MPH.
+It uses an advanced lithium-ion battery and is one of the rare models with a battery and charger.
 It only weighs about 3.7 pounds and is comfortable to hold and carry.

-Unfortunately, the BLACK+DECKER LSW221 is not very powerful and doesn’t produce enough wind to remove debris off grass or wet surfaces.
+Unfortunately, the BLACK+DECKER LSW221 is not very powerful and doesn’t produce enough wind to remove debris from grass or wet surfaces.
 It’s primarily a hard surface sweeper meant for light duty.
-A battery charge only lasts about 15 minutes, and since it’s not very powerful, it doesn’t allow you to remove much debris before you need a recharge.
+A battery charge only lasts about 15 minutes, and since it’s not very powerful, it doesn’t allow you to remove much debris before you recharge.

 5. K I M O. 6001-2.0 Cordless Leaf Blower

 The main downside with the K I M O is that it’s not very powerful.
 It’ll blow off a small deck or vacuum your car, but it won’t do any yards or big jobs, and it’s quite expensive.
-Because of the low power, you often find yourself out of charge before the job’s complete.
+Because of the low power, the battery loses its charge before the job’s complete.

 6. Sun Joe SBJ597E-SJB Electric Leaf Blower

-The Sun Joe SBJ597E-SJB Electric Leaf Blower Is a corded electric leaf blower that uses a powerful 6-amp motor to deliver wind speeds up to 155 MPH.
+The Sun Joe SBJ597E-SJB Electric Leaf Blower is a corded electric leaf blower that uses a powerful 6-amp motor to deliver wind speeds up to 155 MPH.
 It’s lightweight at 3.9 pounds, and the comfortable curved handle is easy to hold and use.
-It’s not very loud, and the cord means you can work as long as you need to.
+It’s not very loud, and the cord allows you to work as long as needed.